<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=564901527947923&amp;ev=PageView&amp;noscript=1">

 There are many more occasions to mark cultural diversity throughout the year, even after the holidays have passed.
 Here are a few more to consider:

-Dr. Martin Luther King Jr.’s birthday, a noted civil rights activist, will be celebrated on January 18th
+Dr. Martin Luther King Jr.’s birthday, a noted civil rights activist, is celebrated on January 18th

-The Native American Gathering of Nations occurs on April 22-24, when over 500 tribes will gather for three days to honor their culture (https://www.gatheringofnations.com)
+The Native American Gathering of Nations occurs on April 22-24, when over 500 tribes will gather eor three days to honor their culture.

-Eid al-Fitr is the “festival of breaking the fast” and will be celebrated May 13 by Muslims worldwide marking the end of Ramadan
+Eid al-Fitr is the “festival of breaking the fast” with Muslims worldwide marking the end of Ramadan.

 The month of May honors three diverse cultures: